-To apply for an E-1 Visa, you must supply the following documents:
+For the P-1 Visa, you must provide the following documents:

 - One recent photograph 1 & 1/2 inches square (37mm x 37mm) of each applicant, with the entire face visible.
 The picture should be taken before a light background and without head covering.